How to access ROH Stream events

 If you log in before a live event starts, the video will display as Coming Soon.
-As soon as we start our live stream events a countdown timer appears; you don’t need to refresh the page – this will happen automatically.
-In the unlikely event of technical difficulties, the stream may be disrupted for a short period of time.
+When we start our live stream events a countdown timer will appear.
+You don’t need to refresh the page – this will happen automatically.
+In the unlikely event of technical difficulties, the stream may stop for a short period of time.

-If you arrive during the performance, you will not be able to rewind the live stream – you can only watch what is live.
+If you start watching part way through the performance, you will not be able to rewind the live stream.
+You can only watch what is live.
 At the end of the event, the video and the sound will stop.
-There will then be a break while we prepare the video for On Demand access.
+There will be a break while we prepare the video for On Demand access.
 You will then be able to watch it again.

-Events that you have paid for will be available in your ROH Stream library to watch for a total of 30 days after the live event.
+Events that you have paid for will be available in your ROH Stream library to watch until the On Demand period has finished.
 Events will be available a few hours after the end of the live event, after we upload the recording.
 Watching after the event will look the same as watching the live event, therefore, the title image or countdown timer may display before the performance starts.

-Do not worry if you have not yet purchased access to an event – you can do it on the day, up until the start of the performance, or afterwards, whenever you want to watch it.
+Do not worry if you have not yet purchased access to an event – you can do it on the day, up until the start of the performance, or after the stream has finished.

 The ROH Stream player must be watched via an internet browser.
 It is primarily designed to be watched on a device such as a laptop, computer, tablet or smartphone.
 You may be able to watch the player on your TV, depending on whether the make and model is compatible.

 If you would like to watch it on your TV, but it is not a Smart TV, you will have to plug another device (a desktop or laptop computer, mobile or tablet) into your TV.
 One universal feature on most TVs is their HDMI socket (where you plug Freeview boxes, games consoles and other devices).